 Contact a Houston Dog Bite Lawyer

-After getting medical care and reporting the dog bite incident to the police, call Jerome O. Fjeld, PLLC your Houston dog bite lawyer for a free initial consultation.
+After getting medical care and reporting the dog bite incident to the police, call Jerome O. Fjeld, PLLC your Texas dog bite lawyer for a free initial consultation.
 If you suffer from a Texas dog bite, as your Houston dog bite injury attorney, we can provide legal advice about how to best proceed after the case evaluation and help you obtain the medical treatment and compensation you deserve.

 Our dog bite lawyers can discuss the time limits involved in your case.
 We can also help track down information about the dog that bit you.
 We’ll do our best to investigate whether the dog has been involved in other reported cases.
 We may talk to witnesses who say they witnessed the accident.
 They may be able to provide extremely important testimony that could support your version of the events like: